 9. Refresh the page!

 10. Click ‘Automate’ > ‘Compress a PDF Document’, or whatever you named your flow in step #5

-Your flow will now execute and the selected PDF document will be compressed by the Encodian action.
+Your flow will now execute, and the Encodian action will compress the selected PDF document.
 You can verify via your new flow’s run history.

 This example document was reduced from 211k to 81.1k:

 The compression ratio can alter dramatically between documents and the configuration applied.
-We recommend testing and optimizing using the advanced options as required.
+We recommend testing and optimising using the advanced options as required.

-Hopefully, this post provides a good example of how you can create SharePoint integrated Power Automate flows to compress PDF documents.
+Hopefully, this post provides an excellent example of how you can create SharePoint integrated Power Automate flows to compress PDF documents.

-We hope you’ve found this guide useful, as ever please share any feedback or comments, all welcome!
+We hope you’ve found this guide useful.
+As ever, please share any feedback or comments.
+All are welcome!